schuyler/sim2075/events/health/severe-pandemic.md

 Global pandemic causing ≥1 million excess deaths within first 24 months AND/OR ≥3% global GDP contraction.
 This threshold distinguishes "severe" pandemics from endemic disease burden and minor outbreaks.

-This is a **state transition**: `global.pandemic_active` flips from 0 to 1, triggering acute-phase dynamics across health, economic, and social systems.
+This is a **state transition**: `pandemic_status` (global) shifts from 0 to 3-4, triggering acute-phase dynamics across health, economic, and social systems.

 **What marks occurrence**: WHO declares Public Health Emergency of International Concern (PHEIC) AND early epidemiological data indicates trajectory toward severity threshold.

 ---

 ## Causal Type Specification (Type 1: Stochastic)

+### Why Type 1?

+Pandemic emergence is fundamentally stochastic at the annual level:
+- Zoonotic spillover events are unpredictable
+- Which spillovers become pandemics depends on pathogen characteristics that are random
+- No clear pressure accumulation—a pandemic could occur any year
+- Historical frequency provides the best probability estimate

+Not Type 2: No observable pressure variable predicts timing Not Type 3: No small-N actor decision determines occurrence

 ### Base Rate Derivation